El atributo es la parte de la frase que dice qué es o cómo es algo.

 Lo + serHablar de una cualidad (To talk about a quality)El viaje es largo ⇒ Lo es.
 (The trip is long ⇒ It is.)

-Lo + estarHablar de un estado (To talk about a state)El vuelo está retrasado ⇒ Lo está.
+Lo + estarHablar de un estado (To talk about a state/condition)El vuelo está retrasado ⇒ Lo está.
 (The flight is delayed ⇒ It is.)

-Ser + infinitivoHablar de una acción (To talk about an action)Eso es viajar.
-(That is what travelling is.)
+InfinitivoHablar de una acción (To talk about an action)Eso es viajar.
+(That is traveling.)

 Exercise 1: Multiple choice